Kommunicate-io/Kommunicate-Web-SDK/docs/docs/android-installation.md

 | callback | KmCallback      |    Callback to notify Success or Failure |

 ### Launching chat for visitor:
-If you would like to launch the chat directly without the visiting user entering any details, then you can use the method as below:
+If you would like to launch the chat directly without the visiting user entering any details, then use the method as below:

 ```java
 List<String> agentList = new ArrayList();